How To Perfectly Roast Chicken Breasts

 SERVING SUGGESTIONS:

 Pile the chicken onto salads or grain bowls, tuck it into sandwiches, load it into a tortilla or lettuce wrap, or serve it over pasta or rice.
-Use it to start a soup or stew, or fold it into a frittata.
-However you use it, this chicken is ready for any made-over meal!

-You can use avocado oil as well.
+A: You can certainly use avocado oil as well!

 STORAGE AND LEFTOVERS: